 Capture resolution

-• Limited by USB/Thunderbolt bandwidth
+- Limited by USB or Thunderbolt bandwidth

 Passthrough resolution

-• Not recorded — only for monitoring
+- Never recorded — it’s only for your eyes

 Capture Card Selection by Use Case